 A Widespread Problem

-One of the first facts that we have to bring up when discussing childhood visual health is how incredibly common eye problems are for younger people.
-Sources cited by the whitepaper estimate that 14 percent of North American children have uncorrected visual disorders.
+One of the first facts that we must bring up when discussing childhood visual health is how incredibly common eye problems are for younger people.
+Sources say that 6.8 percent of American children younger than 18 have visual impairment from uncorrected visual disorders.

-A primary reason for this – and one we have discussed before – is that childhood vision tests tend to be non-comprehensive, and are often run through schools with a nurse or similar professional acting as point of care.
-They’re particularly apt to miss disorders that don’t necessarily affect visual acuity.
-Strabismus, or crossed eyes, and similar conditions won’t always impede a child’s ability to read a letter chart, and require specialized testing to catch.
+A primary reason for this – and one we have discussed before – is that childhood vision tests tend to be non-comprehensive.
+They are often run through schools with a nurse or similar professional acting as the point of care.
+And, they’re particularly apt to miss disorders that don’t necessarily affect visual acuity.
+Strabismus, or crossed eyes, and similar conditions won’t always impede a child’s ability to read a letter chart.
+They require specialized testing to catch.

-The greatest danger of subpar testing is that it sets children up for a tough start to their academic careers, which can easily snowball into bigger problems.
+The greatest danger of subpar testing is that it sets children up for a tough start to their academic careers.
+This can easily snowball into bigger problems.
 Poor grades in elementary school may not count for much, but the extreme difficulties that many children with low vision face only worsen as material becomes more advanced and reliant on previous learning.

-These, and many other undiagnosed disorders, can severely damage a child’s odds of academic success.
-One study, courtesy of Brazil, found that children with sub-20/20 visual acuity were three times more likely to fail a grade than their peers, while a team of Austrian researchers saw that children with visual disorders spent 30 percent more time on classwork than those without, and were more prone to make errors.
+These and many other undiagnosed disorders can severely damage a child’s odds of academic success.
+Research from the Essilor Vision Foundation shows that children with sub-20/20 visual acuity were three times more likely to fail a grade than their peers.
+Children with visual disorders are also more likely to produce errors and mistakes in classwork and tests.

-As you might guess, academic struggles don’t make life any easier for growing children.
+As you might guess, academic struggles don’t make life any easier for growing children and social development.
 Researchers have even worked to find a link between low vision and delinquency.

-US researchers even found that 70 percent of first-time offenders had vision problems of some sort – though it’s worth noting that there’s plenty of controversy surrounding this particular topic.
+US researchers found that 70 percent of first-time offenders had vision problems of some sort.
+However, it’s worth noting that there’s plenty of controversy surrounding this particular topic.

 Also worth noting is how important vision is for early recognition of emotional cues.
-Facial expression is a key means of communicating mood or intent, and children with low vision may have difficulty recognizing fine detail crucial to establishing emotional context.
+Facial expression is a key means of communicating mood or intent.
+Children with low vision may have difficulty recognizing fine detail crucial to establishing emotional context.

-While there hasn’t been much research in this area involving children, at least one study has shown that adults with low vision can have difficulty in picking up on facial expression.
+While there hasn’t been much research in this area involving children, at least one study has shown that adults with low vision can have difficulty picking up on facial expressions.

-A 2008 study from the University of Lille in France showed that adults suffering from age-related macular degeneration were less likely than a control group to notice expression on a face.
+A 2018 study out of Australia showed that adults suffering from age-related macular degeneration were less likely than a control group to notice the expression on a face.
 Interestingly enough, when they did notice an expression, they generally categorized it correctly.

-Again, adults with AMD aren’t exactly analogous to children, but it’s not hard to imagine some of the same difficulties making delicate social interaction tricky for a growing child, especially given how reliant extremely young children with limited vocabularies are on non-verbal cues.
+Again, adults with AMD aren’t exactly analogous to children.
+However, it’s not hard to imagine some of the same difficulties making delicate social interactions tricky for a growing child.
+Especially given how reliant extremely young children with limited vocabularies are on non-verbal cues.

 As anyone who grew up with low vision can testify, poor eyesight can make sports much more difficult than they might otherwise be.

-You’ll find plenty of empirical sources discuss this.
-Traditional recreational activities aren’t designed with low vision in mind, and children with undiagnosed difficulties can quickly find themselves frustrated and several steps behind their peers.
+You’ll find plenty of empirical sources discussing this.
+Traditional recreational activities aren’t designed with low vision in mind, and children with undiagnosed social development difficulties can quickly find themselves frustrated and several steps behind their peers.

 With a diagnosis comes some more concrete steps.
-Betsy Zaborowski, an executive director at the national institute for the blind, emphasized the importance of recreation and sports for blind children, or those with low vision.
+Betsy Zaborowski, an executive director at the National Institute for the Blind, has emphasized the importance of recreation and sports for blind children, or those with low vision.